Marcelo-IFMS/2025/info_a_2025/next_a_2025/README.md

-# 2025 INFO C
+# 2025 INFO A
-Conteúdo da disciplina de FW 2025 turma C
+Conteúdo da disciplina de FW 2025 turma A
 Next
 React
 React-Dom